endurox-dev/endurox/README.md

 It is modern, micro-services based middleware for writing distributed, open systems (program consists of several executables) based applications.
-Thus by using Enduro/X programmers do not have to worry about threads and concurrency anymore, the load balacing and multi-CPU loading is done by Enduro/X middleware by it self, administrator only have to determine how many copies of particular services should be started.
+Thus by using Enduro/X programmers do not have to worry about threads and concurrency anymore, the load balancing and multi-CPU loading is done by Enduro/X middleware by it self, administrator only have to determine how many copies of particular services should be started.
 Of-course Enduro/X supports multi-threaded applications too, but now system architects have a choice either to design multi-threaded executables or